krisshen/mywebsite/_pages/about.md

 The purpose of this website is to mainly record/share my thoughts, status, life/work experience, projects etc.

-Thanks for visiting my website,
-Enjoy and have fun😘
+Thanks for visiting my website, enjoy and have fun😘